tpoechtrager/osxcross/README.md

 2. [Mount Xcode.dmg (Open With -> DiskImageMounter) \*\*\*]
 3. Run: `./tools/gen_sdk_package.sh` (from the OSXCross package)
 4. Copy the packaged SDK (\*.tar.\* or \*.pkg) on a USB Stick
-5. (On Linux/BSD) Copy or move the SDK into the tarballs/ directory of OSXCross
+5. (On Linux/BSD) Copy or move the SDK into the tarballs/ directory of OSXCross.

 \*\* Xcode up to 7.3.x is known to work.

-\*\*\* If you get a dialog with a crossed circle, ignore it, you don't need to install Xcode.
+\*\*\* If you get a dialog with a crossed circle, ignore it.
+You don't need to install Xcode.

 Step 1. and 2. can be skipped if you have Xcode installed.